vSense/docker-sickrage/README.md

 # How to choose a tag

-Sickrage support automatic updates in two ways :
--   Classic downloads
--   Git pull

-The above tags provide several type of images :
+Available tags:
+-   latest : based on master branch
+-   develop : based on develop branch
-- Master and Develop : which are based on the current respective branches and upgrade using git
+-   supervisord-latest : based on master branch
-- Version X.Y.Z : version based on tagged release which upgrade when a new release is out
+-   supervisord-develop : based on develop branch

-- With or without an init process : sickrage or supervisord as PID 1
+The above tags provide images with or without an init process (sickrage or supervisor as PID 1)

 Depending on how you are planning to launch sickrage you have to choose the right image